 Rock the Boat, a touring puppet film for young audiences grades Pre-K through 5th, is available in Spanish and English.
 This show aims to get young audiences thinking about relocation, displacement and the inter-connectedness of racial, climate and social justice.
 The production addresses attitudes about acceptance of those who come from other countries and cultures, and provides a narrative in which there is room for everyone in an inclusive society.
 This film may be paired with online workshops and class visits by ensemble artists (please note that workshops and artist visits are in English only) to create a residency package for your school.

-A Poet in a boat, alone at sea, observing his routines suddenly finds his home filling with new characters seeking shelter and safety.
-Each, we learn, has fled some disaster: war, fire or flood.
-As all the newcomers and the Poet navigate life together on the vessel, they meet conflict, generosity, kindness and questions about who each other are.
+A Poet in a boat, alone at sea, is stuck in a rut of writer's block.
+While observing his daily routines, he suddenly finds his home filling with new characters seeking shelter and safety.
+Through evocative visual scenes, we learn that each has fled some disaster: war, fire or flood.
+As the newcomers and the Poet navigate life together on the vessel, they meet conflict, generosity, kindness and questions about who each other are.
 The Poet’s poems become richer and deeper, and the unlikely collection of beings learn to steer threatening waters together.

-Rock the Boat is being developed by a multi-ethnic ensemble creative team including slam-poet D. Colin, composer Julian Gerstin and students from two elementary schools in Southern Vermont.
-Work with students will be integrated with their class curriculum through writing, story telling and music workshops with the creative team.
-The student’s voices will contribute to the script, development of a study guide and touring residency model.
+Rock the Boat was developed by a multi-ethnic ensemble including slam-poet D. Colin, composer Julian Gerstin and students from two elementary schools in Southern Vermont.
+Work with students included workshops in poetry, listening practice and music led by members of the creative team.
+The student’s voices contributed to the script, development of a study guide and touring residency model.

 Directed by Eric Bass